DataScienceINT/knowledge-sharing/knowledgeLinks.md

 - [Intro to modern statistics](https://openintro-ims.netlify.app/)
 - [The Gradient](https://thegradient.pub/).
 Digital magazine about trends in AI/machine learning, founded by Stanford Artificial Intelligence Laboratory.
 A lot of essay-style articles (a few are linked below).
+- [Discovering novel algorithms with AlphaTensor](https://www.deepmind.com/blog/discovering-novel-algorithms-with-alphatensor).
+Discovery of novel algorithms by AI.
+Broad possibilities for application in data science/computer science in general.
+Link to the GitHub repo and article in the article.

 ## Natural Language Processing